-At any time prior to , 2005, we have the option to redeem the notes, in whole or in part, at a redemption price equal to the greater of (1) 100% of the principal amount of the notes being redeemed and (2) as determined by the Quotation Agent, the sum of the present values of the remaining scheduled payments of the principal of and interest on the notes being redeemed discounted to the date of redemption as desired on a semi-annual basis notes being redeemed discounted to the date of redemption as desired on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Yield (as defined herein) plus 50 basis points; plus, in either case, accrued interest on the notes being redeemed to the date of redemption.
+At any time prior to November 15, 2005, we have the option to redeem the notes, in whole or in part, at a redemption price equal to the greater of (1) 100% of the principal amount of the notes being redeemed and (2) as determined by the Quotation Agent, the sum of the present values of the remaining scheduled payments of the principal of and interest on the notes being redeemed discounted to the date of redemption as desired on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Yield (as defined herein) plus 50 basis points; plus, in either case, accrued interest on the notes being redeemed to the date of redemption.
 See "Description of the Notes-Optional Redemption."
-At any time prior to , 2004, we may also redeem up to

-35% of the notes at our option at the redemption price listed in "Description of the Notes-Optional Redemption" using the proceeds of specified public equity offerings.
-On or after , 2005, we may redeem some or all of the notes at our option at the redemption prices listed in "Description of the Notes-Optional Redemption."
+At any time prior to November 15, 2004, we may also redeem up to 35% of the notes at our option at the redemption price listed in "Description of the Notes-Optional Redemption" using the proceeds of specified public equity offerings.
+On or after November 15, 2005, we may redeem some or all of the notes at our option at the redemption prices listed in "Description of the Notes-Optional Redemption."